mfolivas/aws-serverless-nodejs-stepfunctions/README.md

 npm run deploy
 ```

 To invoke with test data, first modify `data/test-request.json` to set the "to" email address and due date.
+Then, validate the e-mail by doing the `aws ses` cli.
+You will need to accept it via e-mail.
 Then run:

 ```
-npm run invoke
+aws ses verify-email-identity --email-address mfolivas@gmail.com #check e-mail npm run invoke
 ```